 The premise of growth with sustained profitability, improving operating efficiency, conversion of profits into cash and then using this cash for future growth, remains the same for all businesses.

-There can be many other aspects to access business performance; however, I believe that if an investor tracks the performance of any company on these five aspects discussed above, then she would be able to gauge the business performance of almost all the companies.
-She can separate out the good performers from poor ones and make better-informed investment decisions.
+There can be many other aspects to access operating performance; however, I believe that if an investor tracks the operating performance of any company on these five aspects discussed above, then she would be able to gauge the business performance of almost all the companies.
+She can separate out the companies with good operating performance from poor ones and make better-informed investment decisions.

 Different investors believe that companies in one industry would have different levels of ratios (say profitability or D/E ratio) than companies in other industries and an investor should give a little leeway while comparing two companies of different sectors.
 However, if an investor analyses business performance of one company over past, then the trend of change in its ratios when compared with previous years would indicate, whether company is showing improved business performance or not.